Vostok-space/vostok/README.md

   * A common subset of C and C++ compatible with gcc, clang, tcc and CompCert.
   * Java 1.7
   * JavaScript compatible with ECMAScript 5
-  * Oberon-07 and Active Oberon
+  * Oberon-07, Active Oberon and Component Pascal

 License is LGPL for translator's code and Apache for libraries, tests and examples.